silcwb-git/todo-app/README.md

 # todo-app
-ToDo List in React using MongoDB / Full Stack restful Api
+ToDo List in React using MongoDB / Full Stack using Node restful Api